Phoenix, Arizona Education Day 2020

 October 17, 2020

 10:00 am - 11:00 am MST

 1:00 pm - 2:00 pm EST

 This is a Virtual Event.
 Registration is free but required

 - Dr. Karissa Arca - Strategies for Advocacy & Reducing Stigma

 - Elizabeth Arant, MSN, RN - RX Advocacy

 Keynotes, presenters and breakout sessions

-She is an active member of the American Academy of Neurology, the American
+Dr. Arca is an active member of the American Academy of Neurology and the American Headache

 Elizabeth Arant, MSN,RN